kev-a-dev/Food-App/README.md

 # Food Ordering Application (in progress)

-An online food ordering system that focuses on boba tea.
+My first React application which is an online food ordering system that focuses on boba tea.

 Notable features:
+- beautiful UI (at least I think it is)
+- shopping cart system
 - item customizations
-- shopping cart system
 - search and filter bar
 - click and drag category carousel